The archetypal Gothic romance novel by Charlotte Brontë. First published in 1847.

 Reader, Jane used these tropes:

-- Age-Gap Romance: When they fall in love, Jane Eyre is 18 and Mr Rochester is over 40.
+- Age-Gap Romance: When they fall in love, Jane Eyre is 18 and Mr Rochester is about twenty years older.
 Another problem is the Uptown Girl aspect of the relationship because she is a governess and he is a rich gentleman.
 Both issues are addressed within the narrative and by the characters."Mr. Rochester was about forty, and this governess not twenty; and you see, when gentlemen of his age fall in love with girls, they are often like as if they were bewitched."

 - Ambiguous Disorder: Bertha.
 From what little we see of her (and from what Rochester tells us of her behavior), some symptoms suggest suggests hypermania, some severe dementia, and some is like very severe autism — though that was hardly going to have developed in adulthood.
 It doesn't help that her description sounds like she's badly neglected- however difficult she is, Grace could at least do something with her hair.
 Justified, as this was long before any modern language about mental illness was in use even by experts.

-- An Arm and a Leg: Mr Rochester is badly hurt when there is a fire at Thornfield.
+- An Arm and a Leg: Mr Rochester is badly injured in the fire that claims Thornfield.
 One hand is so crushed that a surgeon has to amputate it.

 - As the Good Book Says...: The novel contains a great deal of Biblical allusions.
 Given that the author was the daughter of an Anglican clergyman, these inclusions aren't too surprising.

 - Babies Ever After: The novel ends shortly after Jane announces the birth of Jane and Mr Rochester's first child.